 Another study in 2013 found that multivitamins led to reduced stress, fatigue, and anxiety in men taking at-home mobile-phone assessments of their mood (22).

 However, in men who took the assessments at work, there was a significant increase in stress ratings.
 Which makes it hard to draw a conclusion from.

 A study in 2000 found that a multivitamin and mineral supplement produced a statistically significant improvement in mood compared to a placebo (23).

-A study in 2004 found that taking a multivitamin supplement led to improved behaviour in children with mood and behavioural problems (25).
+A study in 2004 found that taking a multivitamin supplement led to improved behavior in children with mood and behavioral problems (25).

-There seems to be sufficient evidence to say that multivitamins can improve mood, reduce stress, and perhaps even improve behaviour.
-It’s not clear whether mood, stress, and behaviour are negatively affected by a deficiency, or whether taking the multivitamin when not in a deficiency will improve them.
+There seems to be sufficient evidence to say that multivitamins can improve mood, reduce stress, and perhaps even improve behavior.
+It’s not clear whether mood, stress, and behavior are negatively affected by a deficiency, or whether taking the multivitamin when not in a deficiency will improve them.

 The possible reason for this could be an improvement in gut health in obese men, a population group that often suffers from bad dieting practices and a deficiency in many micronutrients.
 But the evidence for multivitamins improving body weight and fat levels is relatively scarce.

 1. Men’s multivitamins high in vitamin C can lead to gastrointestinal distress.